-BHP received approval in 2020 to implement the same rent structures that are already in place under MTW Activities 2016- 1 and 2 for the families living at our Woodlands Community who are receiving services through the Family Self-Sufficiency Program.
+BHP received approval in 2020 to implement the same rent structures that are already in place under MTW Activities 2016-1 and 2016-2 for the families living at our Woodlands Community who are receiving services through the Family Self-Sufficiency Program.
 All new families admitted to this program in 2020 are under the new calculations.
 The transition period for the existing families was to allow them to opt in at the time of their annual recertification in 2020.
 Due to COVID-19, we were unable to transition any families to the new calculations.
-We hope to be able to do this in 2021 for existing families who are interested.
-BHP does not anticipate any changes to the activity or its metrics in 2021.
+This was offered in 2021 for existing families.
+BHP made changes in our Admin Plan to allow for any housing choice voucher holder to participate in the Family Self-Sufficiency program.
+The rent and escrow calculation from this activity will apply to all FSS participants, regardless of where they are living.
+BHP does not anticipate any changes to the metrics in 2022.